 Students in this concentration should be able to relate theory to practice and to understand the dynamics of significant, contemporary geopolitical challenges and conflicts.

-Students in the Global Politics and Security Concentration are required to take at least six courses in total relevant to and approved for the Concentration, including (a) a workshop in their third semester in the program, and (b) for students entering the program in Fall of 2010 onward, MSFS 600, "Ethics and Decision Making," in any semester before completing the degree.
+Students in the Global Politics and Security Concentration are required to take at least six courses in total relevant to and approved for the Concentration, including a gateway course in the spring semester of the first year.
 (MSFS 600 is tailored to and limited to Concentrators, and geared chiefly to sharpening professional decision-making capacity rather than abstract philosophy.)

 Concentrators must take at least one course in each subfield and at least three courses in one primary subfield.
 A student should seek to demonstrate breadth and depth within the concentration.
 Students can expect questions drawn from across subfields in their oral exams in their final semester.
 Depth in the concentration can be reinforced by appropriate work or intern experience.